sthagen/oasis-open-openc2-yuuki/README.md

 * [Pip3](https://pip.pypa.io/en/stable/) - Package Installer for Python
 * a Virtual Environments Package (venv in example)

--Create and work on a virtual environment you want to be running Yuuki:
+Create and work on a virtual environment you want to be running Yuuki:
 ```
     mkdir yuuki
     cd yuuki
     python3 -m venv venv
     source venv/bin/activate
 ```
--Clone Yuuki Repository:
+Clone Yuuki Repository:
 ```
     -git clone **THIS_REPO**
 ```
--Create Build folder:
+Create Build folder:
 ```
     -python3 -m pip install -U -r requirements.txt
 ```
--Run setup.py for the branch you want:
+Run setup.py for the branch you want:
 ```
     -python3 setup.py **branch**
 ```
--If you plan to use other tools with your actuator, install them:
+If you plan to use other tools with your actuator, install them:
 ```
     -python3 -m pip install **your tools**
 ```
--Finally, run an example consumer file. this can be generic and you can add actuators through the command line, or you can import them directly in the consumer itself, as shown in this example:
+Finally, run an example consumer file. this can be generic and you can add actuators through the command line, or you can import them directly in the consumer itself, as shown in this example:
 ```
     -python3 examples/mqtt_consumer_full.py